MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - no de tarjeta
 - no do cartao
 - no do cartão
-- Não. de tarjeta
+- no. de tarjeta

-- Não. do cartao
+- no. do cartao

-- Não. do cartão
+- no. do cartão

 - nr carta
 - nr. carta

 - numeri di scheda
 - numero carta
 - numero de cartao